 BaoFeng BF-F8HP 8 Watt Dual Band Handheld Ham Radio

 When you see the “dual-band” label, that just means the radio can access two different bands.
-In 99% of circumstances, that means it works on the two most popular VHF 2 m and UHF 70 cm bands — which are included in the entry-level Technician license.
+In 99% of circumstances, that means it works on the two most popular VHF 2 m and UHF 70 cm bands — both are included in the entry-level Technician license.

 Most popular Ham handheld radios use 5-8 watts of power off a rechargeable battery.
 The ARRL suggests a spare rechargeable battery pack, a car adapter, and a desktop quick-charger.
 We also have an adapter that replaces our HT battery with a compartment for four normal AA batteries in case we can’t use anything else.